Achiuwa’s double-double leads No. 21 Memphis past USF 68-64

 BIG PICTURE

 Memphis: The Tigers dropped 12 spots in the rankings after losing 65-62 at Georgia on Jan.
 4. They fell 76-67 at Wichita State last Thursday.
-Struggling before rallying to win Sunday may not be enough to stop them from tumbling out of the AP Top 25.
+Struggling before rallying to win Sunday may not be enough to stop them from tumbling out of the Top 25.

 South Florida: Fell to 6-27 all-time in a series that dates to the 1972-73 season.
 The Bulls haven’t beaten a ranked team since a seven-point upset of Louisville (No. 19) in February 2012, a string of 28 consecutive games against Top 25 opponents.